What Is Vulnerability Management?

 Vulnerability reports that accumulate in vulnerability management platforms can be used by managers or administrators of the organization to evaluate efforts, achievements, and progress.
 A good platform allows the delivery, customization, and downloading of reports in different formats and adjusted for both executive and technical staff.
 When the platform contains a wide variety of charts and figures, the organization's teams can properly monitor trends in the emergence and remediation of vulnerabilities and mitigation of risk exposure.
 Moreover, if the platform allows, they can be aware of their compliance with multiple international security standards requirements.

+Are you interested in implementing a vulnerability management process?
 At Fluid Attacks, we offer a Vulnerability Management solution within our Continuous Hacking service, which we can integrate into your software development lifecycle from the beginning.
-We connect all stages of the previously described vulnerability management process from a single place, i.e., our Attack Resistance Management (ARM) platform.
-We develop our own automated tools or security scanners, which apply methodologies such as SAST, DAST and SCA for vulnerability scanning on your systems.
+We connect all stages of the previously described vulnerability management process from a single place, i.e., Fluid Attacks' platform.
+We develop our own automated tools or security scanners, which apply methodologies such as SAST, DAST and SCA for continuous vulnerability assessment on your systems.
 We also have a large group of penetration testing experts who, with their skills as hackers (see here their multiple certifications), verify the findings of the scanners and identify those vulnerabilities that these machines could not detect.
 Their goal here is to minimize false positive and false negative rates.
 Of note, we use artificial intelligence to prioritize the assessment of those portions of systems that may be more likely to contain security issues.

 Are you interested in our service?
 Don't hesitate to contact us.